-Overarching Need as identified in Provide a healthy and safe learning environment for all students.
-CNA Section 3.2 Root Cause # 1 Post-COVID-19 impact Goal Provide a safe and secure learning environment and a well-rounded education for all students as measured by school climate rating, stakeholder survey results, and the Georgia Student Health Survey.
+Overarching Need as identified in Improve practices to effectively meet the needs of all students.
+CNA Section 3.2 Root Cause # 1 Increased need for resources to support instruction and combat learning loss Goal Provide a safe and secure learning environment and a well-rounded education for all students as measured by the School Climate Rating, Stakeholder Survey Results, and the GA Student Health Survey.

-Action Step Provide targeted social and emotional professional learning for staff.
+Action Step School Resource officer and Paraprofessionals will be employed to further support the instructional process, provide more supervision of students for safer learning environment, and also to monitor student attendance.

 Funding Sources Consolidated Funding

 Subgroups Economically Disadvantaged

 Foster

 Homeless

 English Learners

 Migrant

 Race / Ethnicity / Minority

 Student with Disabilities

+N/A

 Systems Coherent Instruction

+Professional Capacity

+Family and Community Engagement

 Supportive Learning Environment

-Method for Monitoring Professional learning agendas/sign-in sheets, PLC documentation
+Success Criteria for Surveys and evaluations

-Implementation and Effectiveness
+Implementation

+Success Criteria for Impact on 5% growth

+Student Achievement

-Position/Role Responsible School/District Administrators
+Position/Role Responsible Principal and School Social worker

 Timeline for Implementation Yearly